stan-haochen/academic-kickstart/content/post/2020-02-28-bayesian-networks-for-perception/index.md

 I choose to adopt heteroscedastic aleatoric uncertainty introduced in [[Kendall 2017]][Kendall2017].
 For a regression problem given input pair $\mathbf X$, $\mathbf Y$.

+One typical aleatoric uncertainty comes from the annotation inaccuracy.
+We take that into consideration.

+Instead of using ensembles or SWAG, we consider using different locations as sampling.

 [Kendall2017]: https://papers.nips.cc/paper/7141-what-uncertainties-do-we-need-in-bayesian-deep-learning-for-computer-vision.pdf "What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?"
 [Wu2018]: https://arxiv.org/abs/1810.03958 "Deterministic Variational Inference for Robust Bayesian Neural Networks"